-What is Elephant Eye
+What is the Elephant Eye?

-Why Elephant Eye is famous
+What makes Elephant Eye famous

 The terrain is open and flat.